gkovacs/spanish-colemak-macos/readme.md

 ## Install

-Place the file `spanish-colemak-qwerty.keylayout` in the directory `/Users/geza/Library/Keyboard Layouts` (replacing `geza` with your username)
+Place the file `multilingual-colemak-qwerty.keylayout` in the directory `/Users/geza/Library/Keyboard Layouts` (replacing `geza` with your username)

 Then logout and log back in.
-Open the keyboard preferences, go to other languages, and select `Spanish Colemak - Qwerty`
+Open the keyboard preferences, go to other languages, and select `Multilingual Colemak - Qwerty`

 ## Other versions